jackbrucesimpson/VisCount/README.md

 Two factors | Points will be filtered based on both factors.
 The factor with the most levels will be used to colour the points, while the other factor will provide the coloured stroke around the points.
 Three factors | Points will be filtered based on all 3 factors.
 Same as with 2 factors and the factor with the fewest levels will be used to set the shape of the points.

-Please note that you cannot uncheck and filter all the values for a factor when visualising the data - this will result in all the points being replotted to avoid an empty figure.
+Please note that if none of the factor levels are checked, all points will be automatically replotted to avoid an empty figure.

 ## Logging Data

-If you do not wish to have a log transform applied to your data, run the program with a 0 value instead of another value to replace the 0s with.
+If you do not wish to have a log transform applied to your data, retain all 0s when you run the program.

 ## Uses